DB2 High Availability

 Bring it all together

-In the event of unplanned downtime, pureScale and HADR are designed to failover in seconds 1.
-HADR can also help disaster recover of pureScale uclusters over distance of 1000s km 1.
-Together, DB2 HADR and pureScale reduce the risks of unplanned outages to help meeting your SLA requirements.
+In the event of unplanned downtime, DB2 pureScale and HADR are designed to failover in seconds 1.
+HADR can also help disaster recovery of pureScale clusters over distance of 1000s km 1.
+Together, DB2 pureScale and HADR reduce the risks of planned and unplanned outages to help meet your SLA requirements.

 1 Based on IBM design for normal operation under typical workload using DB2 10.5 HADR and pureScale clusters.
 Individual results will vary depending on individual workloads, configurations and conditions, network availability and bandwidth.